 Markov processes have been applied successfully to reason about quantitative properties in a large number of areas such as computer science, engineering, mathematics, biological systems.
 This paper is about parametric Markov processes.
 In this model class certain aspects are not fixed, but depend on parameters of the model.
 As an example, consider a communication network with a lossy channel, where whenever a package is sent, it is received with probability x but lost with probability 1 - x.
-Such a network can be specified in a probabilistic variation of the PROMELA language [2].
-In this context, we might aim, for instance, at determining parametric reachability probabilities, i.e., the probability to reach a given set of target states.
+Such a network can be specified in a probabilistic variation of the PROMELA language [2] or in the language of the PRISM [19] model checker.
+In this context, we might aim, for instance, at determining the parametric reachability probability, i.e., the probability to reach a given set of target states.
 This probability is a rational function in x.